mlcommons/training/reasoning/README.md

 ### Simulation environment (RL models only)

 The benchmark uses NeMo-Gym with the SWE/OpenHands agent configuration.
 Rollouts are collected through a vLLM-backed policy server, with OpenHands interacting with task containers via Apptainer/Singularity.
+Model reasoning/thinking is disabled through the vLLM chat template configuration.
 The async recipe uses non-colocated generation and training, with one-step-stale trajectories corrected by importance sampling.

 # 4. Model